 The original L’Oreal Infallible has become somewhat of a cult classic drugstore foundation all over the world.
 So when L’Oreal revealed it would be bringing the next version of their Infallible range to Australia, many were anticipating the range to be one of the best drugstore new releases in Australia.
-Especially since the Infallible Pro Glow was never released in Australia yet so popular overseas, we are now super excited to have the Total Cover range in our stores!
+With the Infallible Pro Glow only just being released in Australia (yet so popular overseas), we have now had the pleasure of experiencing the Total Cover range in our stores for quite a while now while we waited!

 The new range features a new foundation, the Infallible Total Cover foundation, and their Total Cover Concealer palette, both of which boasts a full coverage and long wear.
 I think this range will be an awesome addition to the drugstore foundations already in Australia, because I feel something we are definitely lacking in, is affordable, FULL coverage and LONG WEARING foundations.
 I expect this to be a very popular release, especially when so many overseas beauty gurus have stated their love for the range.
 I really wanted to review both the concealer palette and foundation in this post but I have a lot to say about the foundation so I chose to focus just on the foundation in this post and I’ll probably review the concealer palette later on!